 How "new type" helps avoid production outages

 My January links recap included the “Phantom Types” article by David Soria Parra.
 In it, the author briefly touches upon the “new type” idiom, its typical implementation in Rust, and then proceeds to propose a better alternative.
 But the question arises: why should you care?
 To answer why this idiom is useful, I want to present you with a real production problem we faced in the Storage Infrastructure team at Google circa 2010.
+That issue made me a convert and I’ve kept it in mind when designing APIs since then.

 Continue reading (about 4 minutes)